camunda/camunda-docs/optimize/components/userguide/view-mode.md

 ![filters in view mode](./img/filter-viewMode.png)

 Filters apply to all process reports on the dashboard.
 If a report already has filters set, they will be combined with the dashboard filter.
 For example, if a report has a filter to only show running instances and a dashboard filter for suspended instances is set, the report will only show instances that are both running and suspended.
-Dashboard filters are not applied to decision reports or external reports.
+Dashboard filters are not applied to decision reports, external websites or text tiles.

 Variable filters are only applied to reports whose process definition includes the variable.
 Otherwise, the filter is ignored for that report.
 Other dashboard filters and filters defined directly on the report are still applied.